olivia Personal Health Record Privacy Policy

 If you visit, use, or interact with our Services, we may collect information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household (“personal information”).
 We may have collected the following categories of personal information about you over the past 12 months:

-• Categories of personal information described in subdivision (e) of California Civil Code Section 1798.80, such as your name, address, telephone number, education, employment history, and medical information.
+- Categories of personal information described in subdivision (e) of California Civil Code Section 1798.80, such as your name, address, telephone number, education, employment history, medical information, credit card or debit card number, and other payment details.

 We collect the personal information listed above from the following sources: